anush47/SalaryApp/docs/file_structure.md

 ## src/app/api/purchases/check Directory

 - **checkPurchased.tsx**: A helper function to check if a period has been purchased for a company.
+- **route.tsx**: The route for checking if a period has been purchased for a company.

 ## src/app/api/purchases/price Directory

 - **priceUtils.tsx**: Utility functions for calculating prices.
+- **route.tsx**: The route for calculating prices.

 ## src/app/api/salaries Directory